-The frame of this wagon is in poor condition due to corrosion.
-Although it is intended to restore it to its original
+The frame of this wagon was always known to be in poor condition due to corrosion.
+Although it was intended to restore it to its original

-condition, it must wait its turn in the queue of heritage wagons requiring repair.
+condition, its condition ensured it was at the end of the queue of heritage wagons requiring repair.

 Above left is the remaining fragment of a BR replacement cast aluminium numberplate found on the wagon.
 The 10 Tons rating is

 incorrect, but we assume the 1934 build date is correct.
 On the right is the remaining fragment of the Birmingham RC&W cast

 iron builder's plate.
 The full plate would measure approximately 9.5" by 6.5".
 Martin Skrzetuszewski

 A view of PBA 66071 taken in November 2014.
 Although the timberwork is easily replaceable, the steel underframe members had by then already deteriorated